aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

     >>> G[1][2]['weight']
     8
 ```
-If you use a native implementation, the simplest solution is probably to have a separate dictionary.
+If you use a native implementation, the simplest solution is probably to have a separate dictionary whose keys are edges.

 ### The shortest path algorithm